Schwapo/ObjectPreview/README.md

 // SomeMonoBehaviour.cs
 public class SomeMonoBehaviour : MonoBehaviour
 {
-    // We don't provide a preview string to resolve, so it looks for a field named "preview" on the target object first
+    // We don't provide a preview string to resolve, so it looks for a field
-    // If that also fails, the object's default asset thumbnail is used.
+    // named "preview" on the object first If that also fails, the object's
+    // default asset thumbnail is used.
     [ObjectPreview]
     public SomeScriptableObject SomeSO;